 Routes into Languages is a HEFCE Funded project to promote language learning

-‘Routes into Languages’ is a government funded programme implemented nationally designed to help young people realize the importance of and to benefit from language learning in an increasingly globalised world.
+The University of Exeter is one of the universities which together constitute the South West consortium for Routes into Languages.
+Routes into Languages is a government funded programme implemented nationally designed to help young people realize the importance of and to benefit from language learning in an increasingly globalised world.

 Over the last few years, our Modern Languages department has built a programme of outreach activities with secondary schools in a bid to enthuse and interest young people in language learning.

 Schools and colleges can benefit from outreach activities or campus visits provided by the scheme.
 We provide: